 9. Is your hosting company and server up to par or are you losing visitors or productivity because of external factors?
 Invest in a reputable web host provider.

 12. Delete outdated or unused plugins.
-They pose security threats and possibly slow down the load times of your pages.
+They pose security threats and possibly slow down the load times of your blog pages.

 13. Update or find new plugins that will improve site performance and usability.
 W3 Total Cache is the industry go-to resource for WordPress sites.